boanong/js-queen-attack-/Readme.md

 # JS Queen Attack

-this project is all about given the position of two queens on a chess board, indicate whether or not they are positioned so that they can attack each other.
-In the game of chess, a queen can attack pieces that are on the same row, column, or diagonal.
+In this project, given the position of two queens on a chess board, I indicate whether or not they are positioned so that they can attack each other.
+This is as done in the game of chess where a queen can attack pieces that are on the same row, column, or diagonal.

 ## App